Gozala/workspace/pages/Service as a DAG.md

 - This might also better capture the fact that our invocations either
 	- Schedule a task that goes through a system pipeline which updates state as it makes the progress.
 In fact we already want a way to observe these state changes.
 	- Query state over overall state DAG.
-- Now representing whole system as an actual IPLD DAG is going to be prohibitively impractical, however we could still model a system as a DAG without materializing one.
+- Representing whole system as an actual IPLD DAG is going to be prohibitively impractical, however we could still model a system as a DAG without materializing one.
 - Here is how we could re-envision our service as a DAG and avoid need for functions in [[IPLD schema]]
 - Instead of defining capabilities in terms of actions one could perform, we could take page from [IPLD Patch](https://ipld.io/specs/patch/fixtures/fixtures-1/) book and define universal set of operations
 	- It is worth calling out similarity with HTTP small and fairly universal set of HTTP methods